 I’ve been selling on Etsy since 2013.
 I’ve opened three shops, and I’ve had ups and downs in my Etsy success on the sales front.
 If you are starting an Etsy shop, or have been selling for a while, you will want to read this post.
 It contains most of the mistakes I made when I began selling on Etsy and others which remain on my to-do list today.

-*Please note that this post does include affiliate links where if you follow my link and make a purchase, I will receive a small amount in commission.
+Please note that this post does include affiliate links where if you follow my link and make a purchase, I will receive a small amount in commission.
 But I only recommend those things I have tried and use today.
+This does not result in any extra costs to you

 Warning – this is a long post.
 Get coffee!